 - 1. See Appendix A of Part II of the permit for minimum quantification limits. - 2.
 The first sample event of any reporting period shall be at least 10-days from the first sample event of the previous reporting period.
-Sampling shall be during times of cleaning of raceways, troughs or tanks if possible. - 3.
+Sampling shall be during times of cleaning of raceways, troughs and/or tanks if possible. - 3.
 The sample shall be taken approximately 30 minutes after the expected slug of water has passed through the outfall.
-The expected time of arrival can be estimated by direct observations with light floatable object.
+The expected time of arrival can be estimated by direct observations with light floatable object. - 4.
+There shall be no discharge of chlorine from any outfall.
+TRC sampling is required during the period when the FDA approved drug Chloramine-T and/or a non-FDA approved drug, medication and chemical is used. - 5.
+The hatchery to follow the SWQB SOP for total recoverable aluminum.